Chapter 15 Introduction to PowerPoint

 Presentation Views

-PowerPoint has 6 different views for the user.
+PowerPoint has six different views for the user.
 Some of the views are available on the View tab and the Status bar, while others are only in one location (Figures 7A and 7B).
 Some views are more limiting than others, in terms of editing the presentation.
-The views include:
+The views are as follows:

 • Normal View: Available on both the Status bar and on the View tab.
-This view is the default view (see Figure 1).
+This view is the default view (Figure 1).
 The Slide Area is in the middle of the screen, with the Notes Pane on the bottom.
-The Slide Navigation Pane on the left, which shows the slide thumbnails.
+The Slide Navigation Pane is on the left and shows the slide thumbnails.
 This view is helpful when creating and editing slides.

 • Outline View: Available only on the View tab.
 The Outline View is similar in both appearance and usefulness to the Normal View.
 The appearance of the Slide Navigation Pane differs and shows the outline of the presentation instead of the slide thumbnails.